Rakaposhi: Geography

 Rakaposhi is a mountain in the Karakoram mountain range in the Gilgit-Baltistan region of Pakistan, about 100 km north of the city of Gilgit.
 It is the 27th-highest mountain in the world and ranked 122nd by prominence.
 Rakaposhi rises over the Nagar Valley.

 The first successful recorded ascent was in 1958 by Mike Banks and Tom Patey, members of a British expedition, via the southwest Spur/Ridge route.
 It was over 20 years before another team succeeded in reaching the summit, in 1979.

 Park

 Rakaposhi is also known as Dumani ("Mother of Mist" or "Mother of Clouds").
 The people of Nagar and Bagrot Valley have dedicated the Rakaposhi range mountain area as a community park.
 The minister for the northern areas inaugurated the park.
 The Rakaposhi mountain range is the home of endangered species such as Marco Polo sheep, snow leopard, brown bear, and wolves.

 Rakaposhi as viewed from the road across the valley.

 Notable features

 Rakaposhi is notable for its exceptional rise over local terrain.
 On the north, it rises 5900 m in only an 11.2 km (7 mi) horizontal distance from the Hunza River.
 There are views of Rakaposhi from the Karakoram Highway on the route through Nagar.
-A tourist spot in the town of Ghulmet (located in the Hunza Valley) called "Zero Point of Rakaposhi" is the closest view point of the mountain.
+A tourist spot in the town of Ghulmet (located on the Hunza River) called "Zero Point of Rakaposhi" is the closest view point of the mountain.